Henry Calvert Simons: Full-reserve banking

 In the interest of stability, Simons envisioned banks that would have a choice of two types of holdings: long-term bonds, or consols, and cash.
 Simultaneously, they would hold increased reserves, up to 100%.
 Simons saw this as beneficial in that its ultimate consequences would be the prevention of "bank-financed inflation of securities and real estate" through the leveraged creation of secondary forms of money.

 Simons advocated the separation of deposit and transaction windows and the institutional separation of banks as "lender-investors" and banks as depository agencies.
 The primary benefit would be to enable lending and investing institutions to focus on the provision of "long term capital in equity form" (233).
 Banks could be "free to provide such funds out of their own capital".
 Short-term interest-based commercial loans would be phased out, since one of the "unfortunate effects of modern banking," as Simons viewed it, was that it had "facilitated and encouraged the use of short-term financing in business generally".

-Money supply
+Monetary policy philosophy

-Simons believed the price level needed to be more flexible to accommodate fluctuations in output and employment.
-To this end, he advocated a minimum of short-term borrowing, and a maximum of government control over the circulation of money.
-This would result in an economy with a greater tolerance of disturbances and the prevention of "accumulated maladjustments" all coming to bear at once on the economy.
-In sum, for Simons, a financial system in which the movement of the price level was in many ways beholden to the creation and liquidation of short-term securities is problematic and threatens instability.
+Simons advocated for stabilizing the value of money as measured by price indices, consistent with maintaining adequate employment.
+His approach emphasized: